shilpi30112001/Tic-Tac-Toe-Game/README.md

   main() function
-  In main( function ,we will take input of player1 and player2 what number players want to take.Acoording to user input,It will mark on board 'X' for player1 and 'O' for player2.After each user input,it will run checkwin() function ,to check whether any of player is winning.
+  In main( function ,we will take input of player1 and player2 what number players want to take.Acoording to user input,It will mark on board 'X' for player1 and 'O' for Player2.After each user input,it will run checkwin() function ,to check whether any of player is winning.
   For example,Player1 entered input : 2.The board will appear like this.Since there is no winner it will proceed.
   ![image](https://user-images.githubusercontent.com/91776867/174723383-f6fd70b2-3140-4e34-8538-093061145c62.png)
-  Further,player2 entered input:7,the board will look like this
+  Further,Player2 entered input:7,the board will look like this
   ![image](https://user-images.githubusercontent.com/91776867/174723817-bd1bcf42-5e6d-4374-b4ed-ce1f603deb67.png)
-  Further,player1 entered input:3,the board will look like this
+  Further,Player1 entered input:3,the board will look like this
   ![image](https://user-images.githubusercontent.com/91776867/174724033-a78127fc-7ce9-4968-ad97-50fa1c4a65ff.png)
-  Further,player2 entered input:5,the board will look like this
+  Further,Player2 entered input:5,the board will look like this
   ![image](https://user-images.githubusercontent.com/91776867/174724151-48575aee-5597-4427-b6c1-f1e47c1ccd9f.png)
-   Further,player1 entered input:1,the board will look like this
+   Further,Player1 entered input:1,player1 will win the board will look like this
    ![image](https://user-images.githubusercontent.com/91776867/174725117-6b1c2977-4237-4dae-8d32-f99fe07f230b.png)
-بل
-يبلا